The Heavenly Virtues of Being A Sinner And A Saint

 Once you understand the symbolism, the secret messages in ancient scriptures and myths become apparent – you have God-Consciousness and create your own Heaven and Hell on the physical plane.

 These are the two sides of our character, a duality we must master and bring into balance.
 You will probably have seen images of the angel on one shoulder and the Devil on the other in popular culture.
 I used to think this was ridiculous animation, but now I know differently.

 The ancient Hebrew word for sin is schin which simply means, lack of knowledge.
 The reality in which you live is ultimately that of your own making based on your understanding.
 Therefore, if you fall for temptation and indulge in the seven deadly sins, you will remain ignorant.
 Whilst in base consciousness you live in Hell, or rather, the perception we relate with Hell.

-You therefore have a choice; to listen the Angel on your shoulder or listen to the Devil.
+You, therefore, have a choice; to listen to the Angel on your shoulder or listen to the Devil.
 Master the sins and carry out the virtues and you will find you spend more time in “Heaven on Earth” than in the bowels of depression.
-Give into temptation and your experience on Earth becomes “a living Hell.”
+Give in to temptation and your experience on Earth becomes “a living Hell.”
 You’ve heard these expressions, right?
-Old lesson few of us follow.
+An old lesson few of us follow.